Purchases made through links earn us a small commission, at no extra cost to you.

 - Dress in layers because the weather can change quickly in the mountains.

-You may also enjoy these other things to do in Jasper National Park:
+You may also enjoy these other things to do and places to visit in Jasper National Park:

 These hikes are further away but still in Jasper National Park: